Melationin/slimy/README.md

 Slimy is a tool to find slime chunk clusters in Minecraft seeds.
 It can search on either the CPU or the GPU, and makes use of multithreading to speed up the CPU search.

+> The CPU search path has been heavily optimized with SIMD (up to 16-wide vectors),
+> 2D prefix sums with zero-padding, and `@shuffle`-based parallel prefix scans.
+> On a 13th Gen i9-13980HX it reaches ~5.7 billion locations/sec — roughly 3× the original.

 ## Usage

 **NOTE: Slimy uses entirely chunk coordinates.
 This means you should multiply all result coordinates by 16 to get the corresponding block coordinates**